splashprotocol/splash-core/protocols/stable3pool/Stable3PoolSpec.md

 #### Validator

 Pool validator must validate that:
+1. Pool NFT is preserved.
-1. Immutable pool configuration parameters are preserved;
+2. Immutable pool configuration parameters are preserved;
-2. Validator script is preserved;
+3. Validator script is preserved;
-3. Treasury is valid (to collect protocol fees);
+4. One of the mutable parameter is not preserved || protocol fees withdraw, i.e. checking if action must be validated by the DAO contract;
-4. Action is valid:
+5. Action is valid:
-   1. Mmutable parameters are changed by voting:
+   1. Imutable parameters are changed by voting:
-      1. Valid voting results;
-      2. New parameters are inside their bounds;
-      3. Reserves are preserved.
+      1. Transition is allowed by DAO contract;
    2. Deposit/Redeem:
-      1. Fair fees was paid according to the assets imbalance:
-         1. Procolols fees are >= than delta of the corresponding asset.
-         2. Theoretical StableSwap invariant value is at the minimum error point (relative to LP);
-      2. Actual StableSwap invariant value is at the minimum error point (relative to LP);
-      3. Reserves changes are valid.
+      1. Valid tokens amounts and invariant values.
+      2. Valid protocol fees.
    3. Swap:
-      1. Fair fees was paid:
-         1. Protocol fees are >= than delta of the corresponding asset.
-         2. Theoretical StableSwap invariant value is at the minimum error point (relative to LP);
+      1. Valid tokens amounts and invariant values.
-      2. Actual StableSwap invariant value is at the minimum error point (relative to LP);
+      2. Current invariant value is legal ( comparison with the previous native invariant)
-      3. Reserves changes are valid.
+      3. Valid protocol fees.

 ### Deposit Order
 ![](images/stable3_deposit.svg)